 Balance bikes make tricycles and training wheels obsolete because they teach kids to balance before they learn to pedal.
 In retrospect, this makes way more sense, since balancing is the part that leads to falling and falling is what makes learning to ride a bike hard in the first place.
+And that’s why we love us a great balance bike.
+A few guidelines from the American Academy of Pediatrics: Make sure your child’s feet touch the ground when he or she is seated on the balance bike.
+And of course, helmets are a must.

 Because balance bikes have no pedals, kids can get their feet down before they ever fall; by the time they’re ready for pedals, they’ve already learned to coast upright.
 You can start them as young as a year-and-a-half and never have to use the formerly popular “chase them frantically down the street as they careen dangerously toward the neighbor’s mailbox” learning technique.